Overtorment/Cashier-BTC/BITCOIN-CORE-INSTALL.md

 # dont forget to put your own allow ip, username, pass, datadir
 ```

-Wait till it syncs (might take a lot of time).
+Wait till it syncs (might take a while).

 Run